• Skip to primary navigation

 Its antiseptic, antimicrobial and anti-fungal properties lessens the chance of possible infection and bacteria in your wound.
 Tea tree oil destroys harmful microorganisms, that if left untreated, could cause ugly infections in your cut.
 It may also help to soothe the itchiness, burning, and redness that frequently comes alongside wounds and scars.

 Tea tree is one of those all-around powerful essential oils that has enjoyed much publicity in the alternative health and medicine circles.
 It has become a natural ingredient in all kinds of cosmetic products such as face soaps, shampoos and ointments.
+This oil is also wonderful to help treat acne.

 3. Lavender